edgonzalesjr/Virtualbox/README.md

 <h1>VirtualBox on Windows 10 host</h1>

 <h2>Description</h2>
-This tutorial is a walk through of VirtualBox installation on Windows 10 Pro host.
+This tutorial is a walk through of VirtualBox installation and how-to on Windows 10 Pro host.
 Visit https://www.virtualbox.org/wiki/Downloads website to download the latest installer.
 <br />

 <h2>Environment Used</h2>